-To support the Dublin Mountains Partnership in conjunction with other stakeholders in the delivery of co-ordinated and sustainable amenity initiatives for the wider Dublin Mountains, recognising and protecting the ecological, geological, archaeological, and cultural heritage of the Mountain landscape.
+To support the Dublin Mountains Partnership Strategic Plan (2021-2025) in conjunction with other stakeholders in order to develop co-ordinated and sustainable amenity initiatives for the wider Dublin Mountains, recognising and protecting the ecological, geological, archaeological, and cultural heritage of the Mountain landscape.

-To restrict development within areas designated with Zoning Objective 'HA-DM' (To protect and enhance the outstanding natural character of the Dublin Mountains Area) and to ensure that new development:
+To restrict development within areas designated with Zoning Objective 'HA - DM' (To protect and enhance the outstanding natural character of the Dublin Mountains Area) and to ensure that new development:

-- → does not significantly impact on sensitive habitats, species, or ecosystem services; - → is related to the area's amenity potential or to its use for agriculture; mountain or hill farming; and - $\rightarrow$ is designed and sited to minimise environmental and visual impacts.
+- → does not significantly impact on sensitive habitats, species, or ecosystem services: - → is related to the area's amenity potential or to its use for agriculture, mountain or hill farming, and - → is designed and sited to minimise environmental and visual impacts.